-Clinical Guideline Recommendation(s) Omnour Surdening Children at high risk during the two weeks after influenza immunization.
+Clinical Guideline Recommendation(s) Children at high risk during the two weeks after influenza immunization.
 Family members or health care personnel who are unimmunized and are likely to have ongoing, close exposure to unimmunized children at high risk, or infants and toddlers who are younger than 24 months.
-Control of influenza outbreaks for unimmunized staff and children in a closed institutional setting with children at high risk.
-As a supplement to immunization among children at high risk, including children who are immunocompromised and might not respond to vaccine.
-As post-exposure prophylaxis for family members and close contacts of an infected person if those people are at high risk of complications from influenza.
+Control of Influenza outpreaks for unimmunized staff and shildren in a cleared institutional activity with shildren at high rick \sim As a supplement to immunization among children at high risk including children who are immunocompromised and might not respond to vaccine \circ As post-exposure prophylaxis for family members and close contacts of an infected person if those people are at high risk of complications from influenza.
 Children at high risk and their family members and close contacts as well as health care providers when circulating strains of influenza virus in the community are not matched with trivalent seasonal influenza vaccine strains.
-Chemoprophylaxis should not be considered a substitute for immunization. • Influenza vaccine should always be offered when not contraindicated, even when influenza virus is circulating in the community.
-Antiviral medications currently licensed are important adjuncts to influenza immunization for control and prevention of influenza disease, but there are toxicities associated with antiviral agents and indiscriminate use might limit availability.
-Centers for Disease Annual influenza vaccination is the most effective method for Control and Prevention preventing seasonal influenza virus infection and its complications.
-Morbidity and Mortality Antiviral treatment is recommended as soon as possible for: Description Desc Weekly Report: Antiviral Agents for the o Patients with confirmed or suspected influenza who have Treatment and severe, complicated, or progressive illness or who require hospitalization.
-Chemoprophylaxis of Outpatients with confirmed or suspected influenza who are at Influenza: higher risk for influenza complications on the basis of their age Recommendations of or underlying medical conditions. the Advisory Persons at higher risk for influenza complications recommended for Committee on antiviral treatment include: Immunization Children less than two years of age.
-Practices (2011) 15 Adults aged ≥65 years.
-Persons with chronic pulmonary (including asthma), cardiovascular (except hypertension alone), renal, hepatic, hematological (including sickle cell disease), metabolic disorders (including diabetes mellitus), or neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle such as cerebral palsy, epilepsy [seizure disorders], stroke, intellectual disability [mental retardation], moderate to severe developmental delay, muscular dystrophy, or spinal cord injury).
-Persons with immunosuppression, including that caused by medications or by human immunodeficiency virus (HIV) infection.
-Women who are pregnant or postpartum (within two weeks
+Chemoprophylaxis should not be considered a substitute for immunization.
+Influenza vaccine should always be offered when not contraindicated, even when influenza virus is circulating in the community.
+Antiviral medications currently licensed are important adjuncts to but there are texisities associated with antiviral agents and indiscriminate use might limit availability Centers for Disease Annual influenza vaccination is the most effective method for Control and Prevention preventing seasonal influenza virus infection and its complications Morbidity and Mortality Antiviral treatment is recommended as soon as possible for: Weekly Report: Patients with confirmed or suspected influenza who have Antiviral Agents for the severe, complicated, or progressive illness or who require Treatment and hospitalization.
+Chemoprophylaxis of Outpatients with confirmed or suspected influenza who are at Influenza: higher risk for influenza complications on the basis of their age Recommendations of or underlying medical conditions.
+Committee on Persons at higher risk for influenza complications recommended for Immunization antiviral treatment include: Practices (2011) 15 O Children less triait two years of age.
+Adults aged >65 years \circ Persons with chronic pulmonary (including asthma) cardiovascular (except hypertension alone) renal hepatic hematological (including sickle cell disease), metabolic disorders (including diabetes mellitus), or neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle such as cerebral palsy, epilepsy [seizure disorders], stroke, intellectual disability [mental retardation], moderate to severe developmental delay, muscular dystrophy, or spinal cord injury).
+Persons with immunosuppression, including that caused by medications or by human immunodeficiency virus (HIV) INTECTION.
+I women who are pregnant or postparturn (within two weeks